arichtman/external-dns-opnsense/README.md

 - Add OpenAPI spec generation?
   Maybe better to add verification/contract testing
 - Find a nice way to strip all quotes on Clap arguments
+- Consider caching health checks
+- Use a trait object to decouple access from handlers
+- Put OPNsense CRUD logic into the client struct implementation
+- Set derive macros to only apply during test/debug builds
+- Create custome error codes for data access, then use a mapper to translate them into HTTP error codes for the response

 Testing:

 - Mock out opnsense access (using traits)
+- Use a mock trait object to conduct unit tests
 - Test using Arc for mutable shared state
 - Add the openapi fuzzer into the development environment or test suite It's been a tremendous pain and the flake looks like shit now.